 Undergraduate Research Assistants

-Kayla Redd, Ecosystem Science and Sustainability Major, Research Assistant, Sustainable food systems study in collaboration with Mercy for Animals, 2021
+Kayla Redd, Ecosystem Science and Sustainability Major, Research Assistant, Sustainable food systems study, 2021

 Addie Sedoff, Ecosystem Science and Sustainability Major, Research Assistant, NSF wildscaping study, 2020